You qualify for regular admission as a first-time freshman if you'll:

 SAT (www.collegeboard.com) – To release your SAT scores to Stanislaus State use code 4713.
-Or use the Cal State Apply Code of 3594, this will allow ALL CSU campuses to utilize your SAT scores.
+Or use the Cal State Apply Code of 3594.
+In both cases, all CSU campuses you have applied to will receive your scores.

 ACT (www.act.org) – To release your ACT scores to Stanislaus State use code 0435.
 By releasing to one campus, all CSU campuses you have applied to will receive your scores.